 How are global challenges affecting the halal food industry?
-Well, this is an important question that needs to be addressed in light of the challenges we as halal food industry folks are facing since the beginning of the COVID-19 pandemic in 20202.
+Well, this is an important question that needs to be addressed in light of the challenges we, as halal food industry folks are facing since the beginning of the COVID-19 pandemic in 2020.

-Due to Covid19, the food industry is in crisis, but not in the Halal sector.
+Due to the Covid-19 pandemic, the food industry is in crisis, but not in the Halal sector.
 World Halal Authority brought together international authorities in a webinar to inform companies about ways to succeed through 2021 despite the challenges the industry is facing.

 Health crises and economic downturn are two phenomena that in this historical moment go hand in hand putting the world in grave difficulty, with alarming data: